Sexual Orientation Discrimination: West Hollywood Employee Rights

 • Attorney fees and costs (California law allows this, making representation accessible)

 These remedies aim to make you whole—returning you to where you would have been absent the discrimination.
 Courts don’t cap emotional distress damages in California employment cases, meaning recovery can be substantial.
+However, recovering damages requires proof of actual harm.
+The amount of any recovery depends on the specific facts and evidence in each case, and outcomes vary significantly.

 Injunctive Relief and Systemic Change